Introduction

 What are adapters?

-Adapters are the boundary between RouteCraft and external systems.
+Adapters are the boundary between Routecraft and external systems.
 They handle the integration details -- making HTTP calls, reading files, triggering on a schedule -- so your capabilities stay focused on business logic.

 Every capability starts with a source adapter in .from() and ends with a destination adapter in .to().
 Operations in the middle can also use adapters to enrich data or observe side effects.